image75

 As a professional orchestral and chamber musician, Cate has performed with the Transvaal Chamber Orchestra, Delaware Symphony, Klassiche Philharmonie Bonn, Cape Town Symphony, Kammerorchester Marburg, Acton Chamber Orchestra, Emmanuel Music, Indian Hill Symphony, American Sinfonietta, and Pro Arte Orchestra of Boston.
 She has held violin faculty positions at the Wilmington Music School (Delaware), Settlement Music School (Philadelphia), Musikschule Marburg (Germany).
-In 1994, Cate became the director of the String Arts School of Concord MA, teaching violin and viola, and in 2001 joined the faculty of the New England Conservatory Preparatory School.
-As a workshop clinician Cate has taught in Germany, Florida, California, Connecticut, Massachusetts, Maine, Michigan and Pennsylvania.
-She is and has been on the Suzuki summer institute faculty in DC, Maine, western Massachusetts, Pennsylvania, Ogontz New Hampshire, and South Carolina.
+In 1994, Cate became the director of the String Arts School of Concord Massachussets, teaching violin and viola, and in 2001 joined the faculty of the New England Conservatory Preparatory School, Boston.
+As a workshop clinician Cate has taught in Germany, Florida, California, Connecticut, Massachusetts, Maine, Michigan, Pennsylvania, Glasgow & Edinburgh (Scotland).
+She is and has been on the Suzuki summer institute faculty in DC, Maine, western Massachusetts, Pennsylvania, Ogontz New Hampshire, South Carolina, and Bryanston (Dorset).
 For the 2012-13 academic year, Cate was the violin teaching fellow at Umoja Music School, Tanzania.

 Cate received the 2007 Daniel Orjiako Foundation Award in recognition of her contributions as a performer and organizer of numerous benefit concerts for the building of clinics, improved education opportunities, and the prevention of AIDS in southern Africa.
 In 2008, she published her first book How the Violin Plays the Violinist.
 In 2010, Cate was awarded the Massachusetts ASTA “studio teacher of the year”.